Sunday, September 28, 2025

 Outlaw Action Pistol Match - 09/20/2025

-Outlaw Action Pistol match (USPSA rules with IDPA scoring) at the Amarillo Rifle and Pistol Club.
+Outlaw action pistol match (USPSA rules with IDPA scoring) at the Amarillo Rifle and Pistol Club.
 I was shooing my new Staccato Heritage P from concealment (AIWB) in the Optics division.
 This was my first time using the Heritage P at a match.
 The gun ran great, as expected, and it was much easier to shoot than my lighter weight Staccato C2 that I've shot at the last two matches.
 The two larger stages were my design (same layout, different start positions).

 Stage 1: A three position stage that included strong-hand and weak-hand shooting.
 I wish I could've done it a little faster, but it was a solid run and I ended up winning the stage with only two C-zone hits.